 \begin{enumerate} \item [5.]
 Ancillary abilities or no, are we unavoidably limited to enlarging and enriching the SAM that was produced by our species with the few cognitive abilities we were born with?
 Is it impossible for us to concoct wholly new types of cognitive abilities --- computational powers that are wholly novel \textit{in kind} --- which in turn could provide us wholly new kinds of SAM, kinds of SAM that would concern aspects of physical reality currently beyond our ken? \end{enumerate}

 Perhaps the earliest versions of this question in modern, Western literature were throwaway phrases scattered among various essays.
 In these early, verbal baubles it was suggested that the universe may be ``{queerer / stranger / odder} than we can {suppose / imagine / conceive}"~\cite{haldane1928possible,clarke2013profiles}.
-Having other fish to fry, the authors of these early texts rarely fleshed out what they meant with these phrases of theirs.
-In fact, they often seemed to mean that the universe may be stranger than we can \textit{currently} imagine, due to limitations in current scientific understanding, rather than being stranger than we can ever imagine, with any future science, due to inherent limitations of what we can ever do with (future efflorescences of) our minds.
-(For example, \cite{clarke2013profiles} explicitly considers the first type of strangeness when he introduces the phrase, while \cite{haldane1928possible} explicitly predicts that we will ``one day … be able to look at existence from the point of view of non-human minds", which seems to rule out the second type of strangeness.)
+Having other fish to fry, the authors of these early texts rarely fleshed out what they meant with these phrases.
+In fact, they often seemed to mean that the universe may be stranger than we can \textit{currently} imagine, due to limitations in current scientific understanding, rather than being stranger than we can \textit{ever} imagine, with any future science, due to inherent limitations of what we can ever do with (future efflorescences of) our minds.\footnote{For example, in \cite{clarke2013profiles}, Clarke explicitly considers the first type of strangeness, not the second, when he introduces the phrase, while in \cite{haldane1928possible}, Haldane explicitly predicts that we will ``one day … be able to look at existence from the point of view of non-human minds", which seems to rule out the second type of strangeness.}